Parallel sampling of decomposable graphs using Markov chain on junction trees: Discussion

 \cite{olsson2019bayesian} have proposed a sequential Monte Carlo sampler for decomposable graphical models.
-Their method is analytically more complex than a Metropolis--Hastings approach, as proposed here and in~\cite{Green01032013}, and more computationally intensive.
-As demonstrated in~\cite{olsson2019bayesian}, they establish mixing properties that compare to those of this work, and mixing properties that are better than that of~\cite{Green01032013}.
-We believe that the superiority gap between the sequential Monte Carlo methods and the approach of ~\cite{Green01032013} can be diminished with a more efficient disconnect proposal for the latter.
+Their method is analytically more complex than a Metropolis–Hastings approach, proposed here and in~\cite{Green01032013}, and more computationally intensive.
+As demonstrated in~\cite{olsson2019bayesian}, they establish comparable mixing properties to the ones of this work, and better mixing properties than that of~\cite{Green01032013}.
+We believe the superiority gap between the sequential Monte Carlo methods and~\cite{Green01032013} approach can be diminished with a more efficient disconnect proposal for the latter.

-\cite{Green01032013} have also opted to use one multi-edge update per proposal, where the set of edges are selected uniformly from the superset of valid edges.
+\cite{Green01032013} have also opted to use a multi-edge update per proposal, where the set of edges are selected uniformly from the superset of valid edges.
 This occurs with probability proportional to \(2^{m} -1\), where \(m\) is the cardinality of the superset.
-It remains unclear whether such a multi-edge update is more efficient than the alternatives, e.g.~attempting all possible subsets of the superset.
-The average acceptance rate of their multi-edge proposal is inferior to that of their single-edge proposal~\citep[Supp.~Fig.~3]{Green01032013}.
-This work opted for an all-or-none multi-edge update, which is found to be more intuitive with respect to the junction property, and which outperforms a single-edge proposal.
+It is unclear yet, whether such multi-edge update is more efficient than alternatives, for example, attempting all possible subsets of the superset.
+The average acceptance rate of their multi-edge proposal is inferior to their single-edge proposal~\citep[Supp.~Fig.~3]{Green01032013}.
+We observed a similar pattern when running their code.
+This work opted for an all-or-none multi-edge update, which we found to be more intuitive with respect to the junction property, and outperforms a single-edge proposal.

-Exact formulas for the normalizing constants of Wishart priors for nondecomposable graphical models have recently been illustrated by~\cite{uhler2018exact}.
-This unlocks a major analytical bottleneck faced by graphical models when discarding the decomposability assumption~\citep{jones2005, wang2010simulation, mitsakakis2011metropolis, roverato2002hyper, atay2005monte, dellaportas2003bayesian}.
-However, computational barriers still remain.
-As shown in~\cite{mohammadi2021accelerating}, by using this formula, the state-of-the-art Bayesian structure learning for graphical models, in moderate-dimensional problems, can take up to 15 minutes to execute a thousand iterations.
-Such execution takes less than a second for decomposable models, as done here and by others~\citep{Green01032013,giudici1999decomposable}.

-Consequently, it still remains unclear whether Bayesian inference for graphical models can be achieved for large-dimensional problems, e.g.~beyond 1000 vertices, with no reliance on the decomposability framework.
+Finally, counting the number of decomposable graphs over \(n\)-vertices, \(|\bG_n|\), is an increasingly hard problem for large $n$.
+A brute force approach can achieve exact enumeration for \(n \leq 13\), on regular devices, as listed in~\cite{wormald1985counting}.~\cite{olsson2018sequential} showcased a sampling method that estimates \(|\bG_{n}|\), up to a degree of accuracy, and demonstrated it for up to \(n\leq50\).
+We believe that our parallel sampling method can be of help to this problem.